10 Tech Careers That Don't Involve Coding

 - Tracking, reporting, and analyzing website analytics and PPC campaigns.

 Data analytics jobs are perfect for those possessing an affinity for data set analysis, trend spotting, and strength in conveying the findings in layman's terms.

 Strong mathematical and analytical skills are key to the role data analysts play, notably knowledge of statistics—collection and organization of large sets of data are central to the job description.
 Additionally, some companies may require measurable programming acumen.

 National Average Salary for Data Analysts: $52,981

 Web analytics relates to SEO and digital marketing.
-A specialist usually does things like measuring site traffic, setting up goals for site elements, visualizing user experience through Google Analytics, and monitoring the success of site changes with A/B testing.
+Specialists focus on site traffic measurement, goal-setting for site elements, user experience visualization through Google Analytics, and site change monitoring with A/B testing.

 National Average Salary for Web Analytics Specialist: $62,464